tkeys/vintageCars_Backend/README.md

     ```

 ### Cars API Endpoints
+Base URL: `/api/v1/cars`

-- **GET /api/v1/cars**: Retrieve all cars.
+- **GET /**: Retrieve all cars.
-- **POST /api/v1/cars**: Create a new car record.
+- **POST /**: Create a new car record.
 Requires an authorization token from an admin.
-- **GET /api/v1/cars/:id**: Retrieve a single car by its ID.
+- **GET /:id**: Retrieve a single car by its ID.
-- **PUT /api/v1/cars/:id**: Update a car record by its ID.
+- **PUT /:id**: Update a car record by its ID.
 Requires an authorization token from an admin.
-- **DELETE /api/v1/cars/:id**: Delete a car record by its ID.
+- **DELETE /:id**: Delete a car record by its ID.
 Requires an authorization token from an admin.

 ### Users API Endpoints
-- Base URL: `/api/v1/users`
+Base URL: `/api/v1/users`

   - **GET /**: Retrieve all users.
 Requires an authorization token from an admin.
   - **GET /:userId**: Retrieve a single user by its ID.
   - **PUT /:userId**: Update a user record by its ID.
 Requires an authorization token from either an admin or the user themselves.